Peteresis/Credit_Risk_Analysis/README.md

 This means that if the majority class had 1,000 examples and the minority class had 100, this strategy would oversampling the minority class so that it has 1,000 examples.

 ### fit_resample(X,y)
-The fit_resample method resample the data and targets into a dictionary with a key-value pair of data_resampled and targets_resampled.
+The `fit_resample` method is used in conjunction with the `RandomOverSampler` to resample the data and targets into a dictionary with a key-value pair of data_resampled and targets_resampled.